The moving image

 (eg test collisions between objects and bounce).

-For this, call back can intervene at different levels of animation.
+For this, call back can intervene at different

 The previous technique allows a more systematic and can simulate an infinite number of effects,